molmsted98/mFrame/README.md

-A VR app from MHacks 8.
+A VR app from MHacks 8 xd.